triffit/show-bt-connect/README.md

 -----------------
 - Uses a low-level keyboard hook to intercept Win+K.
 - Consumes the *first* Win+K sequence to show the Bluetooth Connect panel.
-- If you keep holding Win and press K again, Windows' native Cast interface can still appear (second sequence not swallowed), so both workflows remain accessible.
+- Keeps internal timing window (~1.2s) while Win is held; a second K press inside that window is passed through so Windows' native Cast interface appears.
+Releasing Win resets the window.

 Future Ideas
 ------------